ChrishonWyllie/Celestial/README.md

 Additionally, you may use the `CachableAVPlayerItem` which is a subclass of the default `AVPlayerItem` .
 It has three arguments in its primary (recommended) initializer:
 - url: The `URL` of the video that you want to download, play and possibly cache for later.
 - delegate: The `CachableAVPlayerItemDelegate` offers 5 delegate functions shown below.
-- cachePolicy: The `MultimediaCachePolicy` is an <b>optional</b> argument that is set to `.allow` by default.
-This handles the behavior of whether the video file will be automatically cached once download completes.
+- cacheLocation: The `ResourceCacheLocation` determines where the downloaded video data will be stored upon completion.
+Set to `.none` for no caching

 ```swift

 import Celestial